 - positive pressure on the management of Chinese issuers to appreciate and follow international standards in terms of transparency and protection of minority shareholders.

-The Shanghai-Hong Kong Stock Connect pilot programme was launched in November 2014, allowing certain Mainland Chinese investors to invest directly in Hong Kong listed stocks for the first time.
-Under the Southbound Trading Link, Mainland investors can trade in the constituent stocks of the Hang Seng Composite LargeCap and MidCap Indexes, and all H-shares with corresponding A shares listed on the Shanghai Stock Exchange.
+The Shanghai-Hong Kong Stock Connect pilot programme was launched in November 2014 and the Shenzhen-Hong Kong Connect was launched on 5 December 2016 allowing certain Mainland Chinese investors to invest directly in Hong Kong listed stocks.
+Under the Southbound Trading Link, Mainland investors can trade in the constituent stocks of the Hang Seng Composite LargeCap and MidCap Indexes, and all H-shares with corresponding A shares listed on the Shanghai and Shenzhen Stock Exchange.

 4. Main Board vs GEM Market

 The Exchange has 2 boards – the Main Board and the Growth Enterprise Market or GEM.
 The Main Board caters for more established companies that are able to meet its profit or other financial requirements.
-GEM has lower entry criteria and acts as a stepping stone to Main Board listing: there is a streamlined process for GEM listed companies to transfer to the Main Board once they are able to meet the Main Board eligibility criteria.
+GEM has lower entry criteria and acts as a stepping stone to Main Board listing: GEM listed companies may transfer to the Main Board once they are able to meet the Main Board eligibility criteria.

 5. Applicable Hong Kong Laws and Non-statutory Codes

 An issuer listing in Hong Kong will be subject to the Rules Governing the Listing of Securities on The Exchange of Hong Kong Limited (the “Listing Rules”), the Companies Ordinance, the Companies (Winding-Up and Miscellaneous Provisions) Ordinance, the Securities and Futures Ordinance; and the Code on Takeovers and Mergers and the Code on Share Buy-backs.